-The majority of my images are created using Adobe Ideas on my iPad.
-I use one of those funny iPad styluses, which is akin to drawing with a crayon.
+The majority of my images are created using Adobe Ideas (now Adobe Draw) on my iPad.
+I used to use one of those funny iPad styluses, which is akin to drawing with a crayon but have now upgraded to an Apple Pencil.
 I also use Adobe Illustrator from time to time if I’m feeling fancy (Illustrator is what I use for my professional illustrations).

 If you want to use my images, please do but please cite the source (as you should be doing for all images you use in presentations and papers).
 You can email me at email@example.com if you have any specific questions!

 Ali is a plastic surgery resident who created Sketchy Medicine when she was starting medical school clerkship.
 She is always looking for new topics to draw, but apologizes for the overwhelming amount of anatomy-themed doodles.
 Ali does not have free time, but imagines that if she did, she would enjoy activities such as running and design.